grolig/pv281/slides/10-wasm.md

 <div class=common-note>

-Note: a lot of required functionality will add other dependencies, such as `wasm-bindgen`, `gloo` or others.
+Note: a lot of required functionality is added by other dependencies, such as `wasm-bindgen`, `gloo` or others.

 </div>